volkante/Pack-n-go/README.md

     This will launch the application in your default web browser, typically at `http://localhost:3000`.

-Now you're ready to start building your packing list with Pack N Go!
+Now you're ready to start!